ComNets-Bremen/Python-Course/examples/README.md

 -----------------------

 The examples are sorted in an increasing order, i.e., they are getting more complex.
+The files are written in Python 2 **not** in Python 3.
+Please check weather you have installed the correction version.
 If you are new to Python, you should start at the beginning and go through all examples step by step.
 If you are a more experienced programmer, you can use these examples to lookup how to use certain functions.

 1. [helloworldExample.py](helloworldExample.py)
 1. [numberExample.py](numberExample.py)